clojuredocs/guides/articles/language/functions.md

   (comment ...))
 ```

-In the example above, one argument is requried and the rest is optional.
+In the example above, one argument is required and the rest is optional.
 Variadic functions
 are invoked as usual:

 ``` clojure